vitejs/vite/docs/guide/build.md

 ## Load Error Handling

-Vite emits `vite:preloadError` event when it fails to load dynamic imports.
+Vite emits `vite:preloadError` event when it fails to load dynamic imports. `event.payload` contains the original import error.
 If you call `event.preventDefault()`, the error will not be thrown.

 ```js
 window.addEventListener('vite:preloadError', (event) => {